Introducing GiveLink Docs: The Most Thorough Documentation in Fundraising

 - Guides — Deep walkthroughs of donation forms, campaigns, donor management, events, memberships, email sequences, and more

-Every page includes the audience it's written for, the app route it maps to, and tags for discoverability.
+Every page includes the audience it's written for, the app route it maps to where relevant, and tags for discoverability.
 We didn't just document what buttons to click — we documented why each feature exists and when you should use it.

 AI-Native from Day One

 This is where things get interesting.
-GiveLink Docs isn't just readable by humans — it's designed to be readable by AI tools too.
+GiveLink Docs isn't just readable by humans — it's designed to be readable by AI support too.

 llms.txt: Machine-Readable by Design